ChemeketaCS/csweb/content/assignments/cs161/boxfunctions/index.md

 ![A flat sheet is cut and folded into a box](cardboard.png)

+## Submission

+Submit these files:

+* `boxFunctions.h`
+* `boxFunctions.cpp`
+* `assign6.cpp`  (has the main function)

+*I should be able to compile and run your program with:*

+    g++ -std=c++11 boxFunctions.cpp assign6.cpp -o program.exe
+    program.exe       (./program.exe on a mac)

+{{% alert warning %}}
+Test building and running from the command prompt.
+It is possible to have something set up in QTCreator that works there but does not work when I compile your code using the commands shown above.

+NEVER include a .cpp file in another .cpp file.
+{{% /alert %}}

 ## Part A: 80% Function Building

 Build the following functions.
 They are tools that will help us write a